UTAustin-SwarmLab/SmartTools/src/README.md

 `export SMART_TOOLS_ROOT_DIR="{path to your repo}"`

-Same for the lab plotting utils on GIT:
+Same for the lab plotting utils on GIT.
+An example for my machine in my bashrc:

 `export SMART_TOOLS_ROOT_DIR='/Users/spc2294/Documents/work/code/SmartTools/SmartTools'`